Agile-IoT/node-red-contrib-agile-deployer/README.md

 The remote URL must be the endpoint of the http_in node on the remote 'W', which is the URL of the remote Node-RED instance / 'LI' ID.

-*Note*: The `msg.payload` input to the cloud-link must be a JSON object.
+*Note 1*: The `msg.payload` input to the cloud-link must be a JSON object.

-**TODO**

-* Currently, only getting the temperature from a Rpi device is supported (obtained executing a `vcgencmd measure_temp`).
-The rest of values are set to 0.
+**Note 2**: The node depends on external programs to get CPU usage and temperature information, which are already included in the AGILE distribution.
+For RPi, `vcgencmd` and `sysstat` are needed; for x64, `lm-sensors` and `sysstat`.
+Additionally, to get the CPU usage per second, a background `sar 1 > /var/tmp/sar 2>/dev/null &` must be running.

+## heroku-deploy ##

+The heroku-deploy node deploys a Node-RED runtime on Heroku.
+It requires the AGILE PaaS Deployer to work.

 ## Example ##